Kericho

-Kericho is the biggest town in Kericho County located in the highlands west of the Kenyan Rift Valley.
-Standing on the edge of the Mau Forest, Kericho has a warm and temperate climate making it an ideal location for agriculture and in particular, the large scale cultivation of tea.
+Kericho is the largest town in Kericho County, located in the highlands west of the Kenyan Rift Valley.
+Positioned on the edge of the Mau Forest, Kericho benefits from a warm and temperate climate, making it good for agriculture, especially large scale tea cultivation.

-The town is strategically located along Kenya's western tourism circuit with access to Lake Victoria, the Maasai Mara National Reserve and Ruma National Park.
+The town is located along Kenya's western tourism circuit with access to Lake Victoria, the Maasai Mara National Reserve and Ruma National Park.

-As of the 1999 census, the town has a population of 150,000.
-Kericho is the home town of the Kipsigis, who are a part of the Kalenjin people.